Tutorial on amortized optimization: Extensions

 \subsection{Extensions of the model $\hat y_\theta$}

 Finding the best model for an amortized optimization setup is an active research topic in many areas.
-While we will mostly scope this tutorial to differentiable parametric models that are end-to-end learned, variations and extensions can be considered.
+While the tutorial is mostly scoped to differentiable parametric models that are end-to-end learned, variations and extensions can be considered.

-\subsubsection{Symbolic models: Uncovering human-interpretable update rules}
+\subsubsection{Symbolic models: uncovering human-interpretable update rules}

-One of the largest issues in the models we consider is that they are uninterpretable and it is often impossible for us as humans to learn any new insights about the optimization problems we are modeling, \eg how to better-solve them.
+A huge issue of neural-network based amortization models is that they are uninterpretable and it is often impossible for us as humans to learn any new insights about the optimization problems being modeled, \eg how to better-solve them.
 Symbolic models are one potential answer to this that attempt to search over a symbolic space that is much closer to the operations that humans would use to implement update rules for an optimization solver.
 Early studies of these methods include \citet{bengio1994use,runarsson2000evolution}. \citet{bello2017neural} significantly advances this direction by posing the learned optimizer as a reinforcement learning problem where the actions produce the operations underlying the update rules.
 They show how existing methods can be symbolically implemented using this formulation, and learn better update rules for classification and machine translation tasks.
-Symbolic methods are further studied and scaled in \citet{real2020automl,zheng2022symbolic}.
+Symbolic methods are further studied and scaled in \citet{real2020automl,zheng2022symbolic}. \citet{maheswaranathan2021reverse} reverse engineer learned optimizers and show that they have learned interpretable behavior, including momentum, gradient clipping, learning rate schedules, and learning rate adaptation.

 This direction of work challenges the best accelerated and adaptive gradient-based optimizers that are used for machine learning.
 Nesterov acceleration \citep{nesterov1983method} has a provably optimal convergence rate among first-order methods for solving convex optimization problems, but unfortunately breaks down in the non-convex setting.
 This has led to a stream of variations of acceleration methods for non-convex problems that come up in machine learning, such as \citet{duchi2011adaptive,zeiler2012adadelta,kingma2014adam}, that typically add components that adapt the update rules to how much the objective is moving in each dimension.
 None of these algorithms are theoretically or provably the best in non-convex settings, and is often empirically validated depending on the domain.
 Using amortized optimization with a symbolic model to search the design space of optimizers can result is significantly better optimizers and insights into the optimization problems being solved, especially when this is done on new classes of problems beyond the parameter learning problems typically considered in machine learning settings.